Shane Hart: Career

-In 2011, Hart became actively involved with some student films and music videos, met and conversed with Jason Statham on set of Hummingbird who is said to have inspired him to further his acting skills and abilities on his craft.
-He later went on to appear in Charlie Brooker's Black Mirror on Channel Four Television and Feature film Jack Ryan:Shadow Recruit, starring Chris Pine, Kevin Costner and Keira Knightley.
-Hart continued his education and attended many workshops, courses and seminars, studying the art of acting using mainly on the teachings of Michael Chekhov.
 In 2014, he joined the cast of Closed Circuit (2014), starring Eric Bana as well as The Anomaly (2014), starring Noel Clarke.

 The same year, he has performed in and was involved with many mainstream television Channel Productions such as The Politicians Husband and Broadchurch, both starring David Tennant, Crimewatch & C&I CHANNEL real life crime investigations, Talking to the Dead, The Royals, starring Elizabeth Hurley, 24:Live Another Day with Kiefer Sutherland, Humans, A Poet in New York and Lewis.

 Also in 2014, Hart was chosen for the role of Mr. Windsor in Coolio – Time Travel Gangster (2014),Andrew Carter in 1603 (2015), alongside Danny Darren, Bent's Crispian Belfrage and Rachel Marquez, a Disciple in Londinium (2015), as Jeremiah in The Singleton (2015) as well as additional roles in A Fistful of Bullets (2016),starring War Horse`s Geoff Bell, PC Pepper in Golden Years (2015) alongside Titanics Bernard Hill, Una Stubbs and Virginia McKenna, the role of Elmer Spore in feature film Witch (2015), A police officer in Honeytrap (2015), the UK Prime Minister in Star Gods of Terra (2015), The Guvnor in Gatwick Gangsters (2015) and appeared in Nollywood film International Games (2015).

 In late 2014, Hart's script for his own movie The Levellers entered pre-production, which is set to also feature Brian Croucher.

 In January 2015, Hart was announced to play the role of a Richardson Heavy in Legend (2015), starring Tom Hardy.
 In 2017, Hart has been announced to direct an eight part series Blame (2017) and upcoming motion picture Palatable.
 In 2018, Hart teamed up with Lionhawk Picture´s producer Pamala Hall, together with Hart´s Hartfelt Media Film Productions, to collaborate towards a movie adaption for Desuba-On Reflection.

-Humanitarian Activism

-In 2015, Shane Hart teamed up with friend Sarah Archer to support charities and events with personal appearances raising awareness of Cancer Research UK, Macmillan Cancer Support among others.

-Hart also has a book in development designed to raise awareness of issues involving innocent children in suffering which aims to support children's charities in the UK and beyond.
-Known as a Humanitarian and active Advocate for World Peace he published his book Desuba-On Reflection on amazon.com in early 2017.